Advertiser Disclosure

 Current mortgage rates in Idaho

-While mortgage rates are higher today than in recent years, they’re in line with the historic average.
+While Idaho mortgage rates are higher today than the record lows from a few years ago, they’ve been on a gradual decline since mid-July.
 If you’re buying a house in Idaho, know that the market is still competitive, but has shown signs of cooling.
+As of July 2024, just over 50 percent of sales in the state came in under the list price, according to Zillow.
 Before buying or refinancing, compare at least three mortgage offers.

 Refinance rates in Idaho